dtopuzov/automator/src/test/java/perf/perf.md

 # Performance Tests

-Set of dummy web tests that are used to measure performance of parallel test execution.
+Set of dummy org.automator.web tests that are used to measure performance of parallel test execution.

 ## Parallel Testing